With apologies to Daniel Feller.

 An abundance of votes, anti-abolitionists, and doomsayers

 I wrote a dissertation on the election of 1840 in grad school, not because I was already interested in the period per se, but because I was interested in the idea that something amazing was said to have happened in terms of media and politics in the log cabin and hard cider campaign.
-Amazing things did indeed occur in an election that often struck subsequent observers as a stark and cautionary parable from an alien and benighted era.
+Amazing things did indeed occur in an election that often struck subsequent observers as a stark and admonitory parable from an alien and benighted era.

 In researching 1840, I augmented my dive into the secondary literature by reading every issue of several national newspapers, including the Whig National Intelligencer and the Log Cabin; the Democratic Globe and its more sedate same-party ally and monthly magazine, the Democratic Review; the nominally independent Niles’ Register; and, for good measure, William Lloyd Garrison’s abolitionist organ, the Liberator.